Age fabrication: Online and social media

-Many websites and online services ban children under 13-years-old from joining their platforms in compliance with the Children's Online Privacy Protection Act, a U.S. federal law which prohibits website operators under U.S. jurisdiction from collecting personal information about children under age 13 without parental consent.
-To avoid the ban, many children under 13 falsify their age in order to sign-up to use those websites, many with the help of an adult.
-As of 2012, it was estimated that around 5 million Facebook users are under the age of 13.
+Many websites and online services ban children under 13 from joining their platforms in compliance with the Children's Online Privacy Protection Act, a U.S. federal law that prohibits website operators under U.S. jurisdiction from collecting personal information about children under age 13 without parental consent.
+To avoid the ban, many children under 13 falsify their age in order to sign up to use those websites, many with the help of an adult.
+As of 2012, it was estimated that around 5 million Facebook users were under 13.